-- Buy a really good air purifier (Blueair, Austin Air, IQAir, etc.) to filter the air inside your home.
+- Buy a high-quality air purifier (Blueair, Austin Air, IQAir, etc.) to filter the air inside your home.

 - Check for hidden water leaks, water damage, or a musty/moldy smell, as any of these could indicate or lead to mold growth.
 If you are suspicious of mold but cannot find any, hire a professional to test your home.

-- If you drive a new car, leave the windows open as much as possible and air that thing out!
-That new car smell is really a plethora of VOCs (volatile organic compounds) and other chemical cocktails.
+- If you drive a new car, leave the windows open as much as possible.
+That new car smell is a plethora of VOCs (volatile organic compounds) and other chemical cocktails.

-- Only use natural eco-friendly cleaning materials in your home, or better yet, make your own.
+- Use natural eco-friendly cleaning materials in your home, or better yet, make your own.

 - Only use natural eco-friendly hygiene products (deodorant, perfume, makeup, toothpaste, etc.), or make your own.

-- Drink filtered water and try not to drink bottled water (too many plastic water bottles in our oceans).
+- Drink filtered water and try not to drink bottled water.

-- Avoid the high mercury-containing fish like tuna, king mackerel, and swordfish, and instead choose low mercury-containing fish like wild salmon, sardines, cod, or herring.
+- Avoid high mercury-containing fish like tuna, king mackerel, and swordfish.
+Instead, choose low mercury fish like wild salmon, sardines, cod, or herring.